Courses of Study

 [EN315] Medieval Saints and Sinners What did it mean to be very good—or very bad—in the Middle Ages?
 We will consider possible answers to this question through readings drawn from a variety of medieval genres and textual traditions, including saints' lives, autobiography, allegory, and handbooks for confessors.
 We will consider how these stories work as literature that also endeavors to show readers how to live their lives and will explore the ways that religion, gender, and social class all affect prescriptions for moral living.
 No previous experience with Middle English is required.
 Fulfills English E requirement.
 Prerequisite: English 172 or 200.
 Four credit hours.
 L.

 EN316s Sex, Love, and Marriage in the Middle Ages Examines literary and cultural representations of romantic love and sexual desire in late medieval England.
 Topics will include courtly love and courtship, the possibilities of same-sex desire, prostitution and sex work, and sexual encounters both in and out of marriage.
 We will read widely in a variety of medieval genres including lyric, dream vision, epic, and short narratives.
 Readings may include works by Chaucer, Gower, and Marie de France, as well as anonymous writings.
 Some readings will be in Middle English but no previous experience with medieval literature is required.
 Fulfills English E requirement.
-Prerequisite: English 172, 200, or equivalent.
+Prerequisite: W1 course.
 Four credit hours.
 L, W2.
 Cook

 [EN317] Literatures of Reform: Censorship, Science, and Satire, 1660-1740 The "long 18th century", including the 1660-1700 era of the monarchy's Restoration and the 18th century proper, is a period during which the tumultuous politics of overthrowing and reinstating kings, identity conflicts between urban and rural lifestyles, and brash "paper wars" between authors competing in a rich literary marketplace combine in a raucous literary scene.
 We illuminate this scene, and reflect on what the writings of Aphra Behn, William Congreve, Jonathan Swift, Alexander Pope, and others tell us about our contemporary approaches to class, gender, religion, national identity, foreign policy, and the wider interplay between literature and politics.
 Four credit hours.
 L.